 You may be left with the responsibility of handling and managing a loved one’s estate.
 You may be the executor of their will or the heir who is supposed to take charge of the estate.
 In any case, the first step you need to take is to get the will or trust that the deceased might have prepared.
 If there is no will or trust, you do not need to panic as the process of managing the estate will remain the same.
-In case the deceased has left a will or has not used any estate management tool, you will have to go through the process of probate to get the estate.
-Because probate laws vary from state to state and can involve numerous complexities, it is always a great idea to consult and hire a probate attorney to help you with the case.
+If the deceased has left a will or has not used any estate management tool, you will have to go through the probate process to get the estate.
+Because probate laws vary from state to state and involve numerous complexities, it is always a great idea to consult and hire a probate attorney to help you with the case.

 Probate is a legal process that is executed upon the death of a person to manage and distribute their asset.
 The following tasks are conducted during the probate process: